chinapedia/wikipedia.abstract.en/Page/Keith_Moon.md

 Equipment

-Pictures_of_Lily_drumkit.jpg's replica of the "Pictures of Lily" drum kit, which Moon used from 1967 to 1969]]
+'s replica of the "Pictures of Lily" drum kit, which Moon used from 1967 to 1969]]

 Moon played a four, then a five-piece drum kit during his early career.
 Throughout much of 1964 and 1965 his setups consisted of Ludwig drums and Zildjian cymbals.
 Moon began to endorse Premier Drums in late 1965, and he remained a loyal customer of the company.[19]
 His first Premier kit was in red sparkle and featured two high toms.
 In 1966 he moved to an even larger kit, but without the customary hi-hat—at the time Moon preferred keeping backbeats with ride and crash cymbals.
 His new larger configuration was notable for the presence of two bass drums.
 Moon, along with Ginger Baker, has been credited as one of the early pioneers of double bass drumming in rock.[20]